magnunscheffer/veeam/linux-reip/README.md

 .\Manage-ReipCred.ps1 -Action Add -Type d -Username root -Password P@ssw0rd!
 ```

-- Create adicional customs credentials to specific VMs with not use the default guest credential.
+- Create additional credentials for VMs that do not use the default credential, in this case it is mandatory to inform the VM name through the parameter "-ItemName".
 ```powershell
 .\Manage-ReipCred.ps1 -Action Add -Type c -Username root -Password P@ssw0rd! -ItemName DR-VM2 #VMware VM Name
 ```